labordynamicsinstitute/projecttrace-recipes/stata-recipe.md

 Caveats
 -------
-- For Stata, this needs to be adjusted for each command, ordered by first letter of command
+- For Stata packages on RePEC, this needs to be adjusted for each command, ordered by first letter of command